Lakkos Artists Residency

 Spring (April to June) is the best time to come.
 The island is covered in wild flowers and the weather is perfect!
 The sea is starting to warm up if you are brave.
 Tourists are few.

 Summer (July to September) in Heraklion sits at around 30 degrees Celsius.
-There is no air-conditioning to keep costs down.
-All rooms have fans.
-If you don't like heat please don't book summer.
-There is a beach to walk to in half an hour.
+There is an air-conditioner upstairs for heatwaves which goes downstairs if all windows and doors are kept closed, Fans are normally enough and all rooms have them.
+There is a rocky beach to walk to in fifteen minutes or half an hour to the sandy one.
 For beaches with shade you need to take a local bus.
 There are endless choices of beaches short bus trips away.
+We have water restrictions in summer so guests need to not waste it.

 Autumn (October to December) like spring is perfect!
 The sea is still nice to take a swim.
-The temperature is pleasant and the tourists have gone.
+The temperature is pleasant and the tourists are few.

 Winter (January to March) can get cold and wet depending on the year.
-There are electric blankets on the beds and portable gas heaters depending on where the guests want to be.
+There are electric blankets on the beds and electric heaters in the bedrooms.
+The new residency house is much easier to keep warm because of better insulation.

 Fees

-Suggested donations go towards creating a new residency house, art projects and maintenance costs.
+Suggested donations go towards keeping the residency running and saving to renovate the village residency house, art projects and maintenance costs.
 To keep costs down food is not included.
-The kitchens are fully stocked with all of the cooking utensils needed except for a microwave oven.
+The kitchens are fully stocked with all of the cooking utensils needed.
 There are supermarkets and a huge fresh fruit and veg market close by.

 After you agree to an amount of time to stay and a cost this must be followed.
 If artists decide to do trips inside of the agreement you must still pay for the time booked.
 Many day trips are possible, if you want to do big trips it would be better to plan them before or after your stay.
 Before booking please think about the fact that this is an artists residency not a tourists hotel.
 If you want to come to Crete to be more of a tourist then book a hotel.